What is the Rotavirus Vaccine?

 Who should receive the Rotavirus vaccine?

-The rotavirus vaccine is typically administered to infants.
+The rotavirus vaccination is typically administered to infants.
 According to the Centers for Disease Control and Prevention (CDC), the minimum age for dose 1 of rotavirus vaccine is 6 weeks; the maximum age for dose 1 is 14 weeks and 6 days.
 The CDC further states that vaccination should not be initiated for infants aged 15 weeks and 0 days or older because of insufficient data on safety of dose 1 of rotavirus vaccine in older infants.
-The minimum interval between doses of rotavirus vaccine is 4 weeks; no maximum interval is set.
+The minimum interval between doses of rotavirus vaccination is 4 weeks; no maximum interval is set.
 All doses should be administered by age 8 months and 0 days.
 Rotavirus vaccines are administered in either a 2 or 3-dose series, depending on the brand.